 The Ethics and Politics of Plant-Based and Cultured Meat

 Les Ateliers de l’éthique/The Ethics Forum (forthcoming)

-In this paper we examine several of the moral and political questions raised by new kinds of meat.
-We begin by discussing the risks and harms associated with industrial animal agriculture, and we argue that plant-based meat and cultured meat are a promising alternative to conventional meat.
-We then explore the moral, conceptual, social, political, economic, and technical challenges that stand in the way of widespread adoption of these alternatives.
+In this paper I examine several of the moral and political questions raised by new kinds of meat.
+I begin by discussing the risks and harms associated with industrial animal agriculture, and I argue that plant-based meat and cultured meat are a promising alternative to conventional meat.
+I then explore the moral, conceptual, social, political, economic, and technical challenges that stand in the way of widespread adoption of these alternatives.
 For example, whether or not we achieve widespread adoption will depend on whether or not we can persuade business and political leaders to see plant-based and cultured meat as an opportunity rather than as a threat.
-Finally, we consider several ways of meeting these challenges, and we argue that we must be very careful if we want to avoid the kinds of problems that other, similar technological innovations such as GMOs have become mired in.
+Finally, I consider several ways of meeting these challenges, and I argue that we must be very careful if we want to avoid the kinds of problems that other, similar technological innovations such as GMOs have faced.

 Multi-Issue Food Activism

 Food activism sits at the intersection of many different social movements.
 The pluralistic nature of food activism has benefits as well as costs.
 For instance, it allows us to build alliances across movements, but it can also lead to conflict across movements.
 This article examines the debate between multi-issue food activism, which spans multiple movements and addresses multiple issues, and single-issue food activism, which does not.
 I begin by reviewing the kinds of connections across issues that are relevant here.
 I then present and evaluate two arguments for multi-issue food activism – one principled and one pragmatic – and three approaches to multi-issue food activism – unity, solidarity, and mutual understanding.
 Finally, I close with a few preliminary conclusions about how we can do food activism in a thoughtful and strategic way.